 The whole way around the store we were chatting about different aesthetic tastes and the girls were deciding on themes for their new bedrooms.
-Esmae’s is ‘pastel’, while Eira and Elfie’s shared room is going to be half dinosaur and half unicorn.
+Esmae’s is ‘pastel’, while Eira and Elfie’s shared room is going to be half dinosaur and half unicorn (update: it’s now half panda and half ‘death’, with black skulls).
 Hmm.

-After we’d scoured every aisle and taken a bazillion photos, we headed to IKEA.
+After we’d scoured every aisle and taken a bazillion photos, we headed to IKEA, the only place in the world where you can feed your whole family for £1.50.
 We had a chat in the car park about road markings, and how they don’t guarantee safety, and how adults are fallible even though they are supposed to drive safely.
 We saw a cherry-picker machine fixing some windows, and watched the workers for a while.

 Then we got hot dogs (50p!
 I bet Freddos are more than that now) and the girls had a whale of a time figuring out how the ice-cream machines worked (with tokens, not money).
-We talked about value, and budgeting, and how we decide if something is worth spending money on- case in point was buying one soft drink cup instead of three, as you get a free refill anyway.
+We talked about value, and budgeting, and how we decide if something is worth spending money on- case in point was buying one soft drink cup instead of three, as you get a free refill and they don’t finish a whole cup each anyway.

 After that we headed to the rugs and plants section, where Eira decided she needed every green plant that was taller than her in order to make an authentic dinosaur-themed room.
 We weighed up the pros and cons of real vs fake plants including the environmental impact, price, dying potential (this ranges anywhere from ‘very high’ to ‘certain’ for plants in our house) and aesthetic.